ora-io/docs/oao-onchain-ai-oracle/node-operator-guide/validator-client-tutorials/tora-cli-tutorial.md

 #### CONFIRM\_CC\_TTL ( optional )

-This environment variable can be set to determine how often crosscheck should be performed. note that this can be safely set to a small number, since the crosschecker also waits for fulfilling the `BATCH_BLOCKS_COUNT` for each check.
+This environment variable can be set to determine how often crosscheck should be performed.
+Note that this can be safely set to a small number, since the crosschecker also waits for fulfilling the `BATCH_BLOCKS_COUNT` for each check.

 ```sh
 CONFIRM_CC_TTL=7200000 # 2 hours in ms